-|| As computational approaches to study the science and engineering of materials become more mature, it is critical to develop and improve techniques and algorithms that leverage ever-expanding computational resources.
+|| As computational approaches to study the science and engineering of materials become more mature, it is critical to develop, improve, and validate techniques and algorithms that leverage ever-expanding computational resources.
 These algorithms can impact areas such as: data acquisition and analysis from sophisticated microscopes and state-of-the-art light source facilities, analysis and extraction of quantitative metrics from numerical simulations of materials behavior, and the ability to leverage specific computer architectures for revolutionary improvements in simulation analysis time, power, and capability.

-- New techniques for simulating the complex behavior of materials at different length and time scales,
+- New techniques for simulating the complex behavior of materials at different length and time scales;

 - Computational methods for analyzing results from simulations of materials phenomena;

 - Approaches for data mining, machine learning, image processing, high throughput databases, high throughput experiments, and extracting useful insights from large data sets of numerical and experimental results;

 - Uncertainty quantification, model comparisons and validation studies related to novel algorithms and/or methods in computational material science.